ChamanAgrawal/GSoC19_Report/README.md

 ### [Ticket #25070: Implement dualRSK and coRSK algorithm](https://trac.sagemath.org/ticket/25070)
-Dual RSK algorithm is a bijection between a strict biword or a {0, 1} - matrix and a pair of same shaped tableaux ( P, Q ).
+Dual RSK algorithm is a bijection between strict biwords, or a {0, 1} - matrices, and pairs of same shaped tableaux ( P, Q ).

 A strict biword is a pair of two lists [a<sub>1</sub>, a<sub>2</sub>, ..., a<sub>n</sub>] and [b<sub>1</sub>, b<sub>2</sub>, ..., b<sub>n</sub>] that satisfy the strict inequalities (a<sub>1</sub>, b<sub>1</sub>) < (a<sub>2</sub>, b<sub>2</sub>) < ... < (a<sub>n</sub>, b<sub>n</sub>) in lexicographic order.